mkushima/canbus-dev-utils/README.md

 - UDS Server: "Mocked" UDS Server
 - UDS Client: Utility for sending UDS requests
 - SocketCAN Interface Management: Script to manage SocketCAN interfaces, including setting up, tearing down, and configuring.
+- Send CAN messages: Utility for sending CAN messages with specified PGNs and SPNs using the provided DBC file.

 ## Requirement